Symptoms of Bad Gas In Your Car (& How to Get Rid Of It)

 Check Engine Light

 Anytime there is an issue with the vehicle’s engine, your vehicle’s check engine light will come on.
 This can typically happen when you are driving with bad gasoline in the vehicle.
-When this happens, it is a good idea to go to a service center and have the vehicle inspected with a diagnostic scan tool.
+When this happens, you should go to a service center and have the vehicle inspected with a diagnostic scan tool.

 Delayed Gear Shifting

-Bad gasoline will affect just about every part of your vehicle’s performance.
-This will include the transmission and the vehicle’s ability to shift gears.
-If you notice that gears are slipping, then you may have bad gas in the vehicle.
+Bad gasoline will affect just about every part of your vehicle’s performance, including the transmission and the vehicle’s ability to shift gears.
+If you notice that gears are slipping, then check the gas.

 Bad gas will be diluted and it will not be as effective as good gasoline.
 Therefore, you will need to burn more gas just to maintain the normal operation of the vehicle.
 This could lead to more trips to the fuel station.